quarkus-qe/quarkus-test-plans/QUARKUS-3866.md

 ## Scope of the testing
 - Exploratory testing of the feature
 - Verify dev mode support for the extension
-- Test coverage in QQE TS not only using H2 and PostgreSQL databases for the identity store
+- Test coverage in QQE TS for MariaDB, MySQL and Oracle
-- Test coverage in QQE TS using custom password providers with different hashing algorithms
+- Test coverage in QQE TS using custom password providers with SHA256, SHA512 and MD5 algorithms

 ## Getting familiar with the feature
 Following actions were taken to ensure familiarity: